 If you are logged in to your Gmail account while searching Google, not only can it track you with cookies and fingerprinting, it can link your searches to your Gmail account.
 The issue that we see with this, is that it connects your browsing behavior to your name and other personal contact information.

 If you view your activity on Google, the search history may be the least concerning.
 If you look deeper and see that Google also tracks your location history, that can be shockingly creepy.
 CEO of AdStack, Evan Reiser says, “there is a pretty fine line between cool and creepy.”
 Where you draw that line is up to you, but just know that there is a high chance that Google is tracking you.
 Read about how to clear your data from Google here.

 Search Encrypt Is An Alternative to Google

-We track no user identifiable information.
 Our product is built specifically for privacy, so without it our product is useless.
-Using SSL encryption combined with perfect forward secrecy, we make sure your information stays private.
+Using SSL encryption combined with perfect forward secrecy, we help you keep your information private.
 Search Encrypt disabled its server logs to remove any risk to us or our users.

 Does Search Encrypt Actually Offer Better Results?

 Search Engines that track you claim to deliver better search results by tracking you and returning results based on your past behavior and other information.
 The founder and CEO of Million Short, another alternative search engine says, “search is too important of a function to be controlled by a handful of companies, and I don’t believe the science and art behind searching has been perfected.”

 Search Encrypt is another alternative search engine, as a private search engine your search results aren’t influenced by your past searches behavior.
 This gives you a more objective view of the internet and avoids filter bubbles, among other issues.
 Because internet users are currently putting so much power in Google’s hands, changing the landscape of internet search is a difficult battle.